Skip to content

 Fish icon

-Winter/spring high flow (one high flow of 400- 450 ML/day for six to 10 days during August to November)
+Winter/spring high flow (one high flow of 400- 450 ML/day for 10 days during August to November)

 • Provide sufficient velocity to scour accumulated sediment from pools and scour biofilms, promoting the growth of new biofilms and increasing waterbug productivity